English Homes and Gardens

 Registration and Payment

-A deposit of $650 per person confirms your reservation.
+The payment of your deposit confirms your reservation.
 Deposits may be paid by check made out to Wild Blue Yonder, Inc., or credit card via PayPal.
 There is a 3% surcharge for PayPal.

 Once your reservation deposit has been paid, you will receive a confirmation email and further information to help you plan your trip.